gofynd/fdk-client-golang/documentation/PLATFORM.md

-List of offer of the current application.
+Retrieve the list of offers within the current application, including order_discount, order, sign_up, and referral, along with their respective details.

 *Success Response:*